 The bottom line: we came up with roughly a 20-50-30 split between jobs that are moderately difficult to automate, difficult to automate, and very difficult to automate.
 Perhaps more interestingly, the weighted average wage of each group increased significantly according to the difficulty of automation.

 Twenty percent of the economy for jobs that are moderately difficult to automate may sound large, but the U.S economy has a yearly job turnover of approximately fifteen percent.
 If there are already a large number of jobs being created and destroyed all the time, it’s possible that even large amounts of automation could be absorbed into old or new industries.
 However, assuming that even all the easy-to-automate jobs disappear within a year is quite a stretch of the imagination.
 Replacing workers in an entire industry or occupational category —and the business processes that surround them—with automated devices is seldom a quick and easy task, and it will not happen all at once.
-For example, even though automatic checkout technology has been available for years at grocery stores it has led to an immediate disappearance of cashiers.
+For example, even though automatic checkout technology has been available for years at grocery stores it has not led to an immediate disappearance of cashiers.

 Breaking down the groups into occupations, we can see the top 10 occupations by annual salary for each group.
 This data shows us several things.
 While there does appear to be wage bias to automation, there is nevertheless a wide variety of wages within each occupation.
 Although most of the occupations in the difficult-to-automate category are higher-skilled, the easy and moderate categories have a varied mix of low, moderate, and some high-skilled jobs.